<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Before you break out the torches and pitchforks, hear me out.

-Remember, River Pools manufactures and installs fiberglass pools.
+Remember, River Pools specializes in fiberglass swimming pools.
 We’re all about the benefits of these things.
 And this really is a benefit.

 1. Cleaning services can cost around $500 a year.
 You probably wouldn’t be pulling that out from under the couch cushions.